rfjakob/gocryptfs/README.md

 Current Status
 --------------

+gocryptfs has reached version 1.0 on Jul 17, 2016.
+It has gone through hours and hours of stress (fsstress, extractloop.bash) and correctness testing (xfstests).
+It is now considered ready for general consumption.

+The old principle still applies: Important data should have a backup.
-gocryptfs is a young project.
-While bugs in any software can cause issues, bugs in encryption software can cause catastrophic data loss.
-Keep a backup of your gocryptfs filesystem *and* store a copy of your master key (printed on mount) in a safe place.
-See below for how gocryptfs is tested.
+Also, keep a copy of your master key (printed on mount) in a safe place.
+This allows you to access the data even if the gocryptfs.conf config file is damaged or you lose the password.

 Platforms
 ---------